amyflo/amyflo/README.md

 -->

 - 😄  Pronouns: she/her
-- 🔭  I’m currently working on building my portfolio in React on Gatsby here at [amyflo.com](https://www.amyflo.com/),and finishing up an internship with Lenovo.com.
+- 🔭  I’m currently working on building my portfolio in React on Gatsby here at [amyflo.com](https://www.amyflo.com/), and finishing up an internship with Lenovo.com.
 - 🌱  I’m currently learning how to animate CSS, use Blender, and design digital experiences on Figma / Sketch!
 - 👯  I’m looking to collaborate on anything design-related and attending hackathons in the future.
 - 🤔  I’m looking for help with React hooks and creating for AR/VR spaces.